KyleFontenot/astro-solidjs-starter/README.md

 # Kyle's Astro/SolidJS starter

 A performant opinionated starter for Astro.
-Uses
+Uses the SolidJS renderer for optional super lightweight JSX and client-side components, `.astro` components for everything else, and all the goodies that come with [Astro](https://docs.astro.build/en/getting-started/), such as scoped stylings, CSS module support, and [Vite](https://vitejs.dev/).
+Prioritizes in centralized global settings that trickle down into global variables for SEO and CSS variables such as colors and fonts.

 ## To Use